dino-/livid/README.md

 ### Building the distributable package

-Deploy everything into the the package directory
+Deploy everything into the the package directory.
+Note: You will need hsinstall v2.6 or later.

     $ hsinstall